 She is optimistic that if we invest in more rooftop solar and energy storage we can make our goods stronger, increase savings for consumers, and help improve the climate.
 “Since starting the company 10 years ago, I’ve been pleasantly surprised by the advancements in technology.
 The cost of solar and storage, and the number of consumers who have switched to solar have far exceeded my expectations.
 I believe the next 10 years will bring similar surprises.”

-Lynn Jurich is one of the 35 World-Changing Women in Conscious Business 2019
+SEE Lynn Jurich as of the 35 World-Changing Women in Conscious Business 2019

 Vanessa Childers is the Editorial Director of Conscious Company Media, where she serves as Editor in Chief of the magazine, bolsters digital brand awareness, and drives the overarching content strategy.